CS-433/DigitalNomadie2_clean/readme.md

 The project is organized into four main stages:

 1. **Embedding Generation and Preprocessing**:
-   - The `save_embeddings.py` script generates vector representations for tweets using models like DistilBERT, and `all-MiniLM-L6-v2`.
+   - The `save_embeddings.py` script generates vector representations for tweets using models like DistilBERT and `all-MiniLM-L6-v2`.
 It transforms tweets into fixed-length feature vectors and saves them for model training.
+   - For GloVe embeddings, the process differs from other models.
+The script `create_features_glove.py` is used to generate GloVe-based embeddings, leveraging resources provided in the `Provided` folder, (the instruction ar in the `README.md` provided in this folder).

 2. **Model Training and Evaluation**:
    - The `classifier_optimization.py` script trains and evaluates classifying models (e.g., logistic regression, multi-layer perceptron) on the generated embeddings to classify tweets as positive or negative.
 It also includes hyperparameter tuning for performance optimization.

 3. **Fine-Tuning and Advanced Evaluation**:
-   - The `fine_tuning.py` script performs the fine-tuning of an array of LLMs, including `bertwitter-base`, a pre-trained language model specialized for Twitter sentiment analysis.
+   - The `fine_tuning.py` script performs the fine-tuning of an array of LLMs, including `bertweet-base`, a pre-trained language model specialized for Twitter sentiment analysis.
 Fine-tuning enhances its performance for classifying sentiment in Twitter-specific text.

 4. **Generate Submission File**:
    - The final script `run.py` generates predictions on the test dataset using the fine-tuned model and creates a `.csv` submission file compatible with evaluation platforms.

+---

 ### Step 1: Generate Tweet Embeddings

-The `save_embeddings.py` script processes raw tweet data, extracts features using pre-trained embedding models, and saves the results for training and evaluation.
+- The `save_embeddings.py` script processes raw tweet data, extracts features using pre-trained embedding models, and saves the results for training and evaluation.
 The output is a feature matrix enriched with the tweet length (word count) as an additional feature.
+- For GloVe embeddings, the `create_features_glove.py` script must be used.
+This script utilizes the GloVe model provided in the `Provided` folder to generate embeddings tailored to the dataset.

 #### Model Selection:
 You can choose from pre-trained models such as: